alerrandro1999/alerrandro1999/README.md

 - [Portfolio - Alacid Pamplona](https://www.alacidfotografia.com) - A Portfolio for a photographer, to demonstrate his rehearsals and an agenda to get in touch with him.
 It has a small admin panel so he can modify his schedule.

-- [Homepage - Portfolio ](https://alerrandrodev.tech) - A personal website to promote myself as a developer, I used vue.js to develop and the deployment was carried out at hostinger.

-- [Landing Page - Weellu ](https://home.weellu.com) - A landing page to demonstrate the features of the weellu application.
+- [Landing Page - Weellu ](https://easygestao.tech/) - A landing page to demonstrate the capabilities of a business management software company.

-- [Image converter ascii  ](https://imageconverterascii.online) - An image to ascii art converter.

 <br/>